Over 1000 students walk out for divestment on the anniversary of Oct. 7

 He expressed his support and pride for growing community mobilization against Israel in the past year.

-Abisaab noted the difference in turnout and frequency of protests before and after Oct.
-7. “It is a huge achievement, it has politicized the people of Montreal and Quebec.
+“It is a huge achievement, it has politicized the people of Montreal and Quebec.
 The power that the students have built is unbreakable, the students remain undeterred,” he said.

-Police presence continued to multiply as the march grew; as tactical forces, riot squadrons, cavalry and bicycle forces monitored and pushed against the crowd.
+Police presence continued to multiply as the march grew, as tactical forces, riot squadrons, cavalry and bicycle forces monitored and pushed against the crowd.

 Abisaab raised concerns regarding police and private security repression of students on both McGill and Concordia campuses, and their repeated assaults, abuses and arrests of students.

-“Although [the police] claim to protect and serve the public, their interests and their protection always align with the private interest, in this case, the Zionist interest,” Abisaab stated.
+“Although [the police] claim to protect and serve the public, their interests and their protection always align with the private interest, in this case, the Zionist interest,” Abisaab said.
 “They are not here to assure McGill or Concordia student security, but rather the security of the investments of the university and their investment portfolio.”

 Protester and student activist Yusuf, who was granted last name anonymity for safety reasons, expressed similar concerns, calling for police presence to be removed from campus spaces.

 “Having police presence in universities makes students feel unsafe.
 These are educational grounds where we are supposed to study.
-We have the freedom of speech, the freedom to protest and I don’t think police should be intervening on university grounds,” he stated.
+We have the freedom of speech, the freedom to protest and I don’t think police should be intervening on university grounds,” he said.

 Upon the arrival at McGill University, protesters opened and rushed out of the gates followed by over a dozen police officers in riot gear who closed the gates behind the protesters.

-Protesters then marched up to 505 Ave des Pins Ouest, a building owned by McGill that is currently under construction.
+Protesters then marched up to 505 Des Pins Ave.
+W., a building owned by McGill that is currently under construction.
 Speakers addressed the crowd and claimed that the building will be named after Sylvan Adams, a multi-millionaire investor of the university who SPHR claims donates money to the Israel Defense Forces.
 The speaker then called for protesters to take their “rage out on the building.”

-Some protesters then began damaging McGill property using metal rods and bricks to break windows and cans of spray paint to tag red triangles, a symbol that has become synonymous with the Palestinian liberation movement.
+Some protesters then began damaging McGill property, using metal rods and bricks to break windows and cans of spray paint to tag red triangles, a symbol that has become synonymous with the Palestinian liberation movement.

 SPVM officers used tear gas, physical force and verbal abuse to disperse the crowd.
 No arrests were made.